NickiMash17/CSharpBankingApp/README.md

 ---

-**🎉 Your NexusBank is now live and ready for the future of digital banking! 🏦✨**
+**🎉 Your NexusBank is now running locally and ready for development! 🏦✨**

+**To share with others:** Deploy to a cloud platform using the options above.